Written by Joe Menosky and Ronald D. Moore

 While attempting to rescue the crew of a downed a Federation freighter, the crew of the Enterprise ends up at Turkana IV, the planet where Tasha Yar grew up.
 For those that don’t know, Tasha Yar was a regular crewmember (and castmember) killed off in the first-season episode Skin of Evil.
 While onboard the Enterprise, she told terrible stories of her life on this planet which included rape-gangs and the like.

 When Commander Riker (Jonathan Frakes) takes an away team down to the surface, he discovers not the chaos Tasha left behind, but a world divided into two distinct factions.
 These factions battle each other on a regular basis, staging small-time raids on each other’s territory, inhibited only by the fact that each member of the two opposing coalitions is implanted with a detection device.
 This device causes an alarm to sound any time a member of the opposing coalition crosses into their territory.

 When the android Data (Brent Spiner) casually mentions that one of their former crewmates was born on Turkana IV, the leader of that coalition, Hayne (portrayed by Don Mirault), taps Tasha’s sister Ishara (portrayed by Beth Toussaint) to help them rescue the Federation officers.

 Now, just about anyone could figure out that they will have an angle.
-They are not going to help out the Enterprise out of the goodness of their hearts, especially when there was so much resistance to aiding the rescue of the crewmembers in the beginning.
+They are not going to help the Enterprise out of the goodness of their hearts, especially when there was so much resistance to aiding the rescue of the crew members in the beginning.
 Hayne’s argument that they are afraid the Enterprise will give in to the ransom demands and hand over weaponry to the opposing coalition doesn’t seem believable.

 If someone born in the 20th century can figure that out, shouldn’t someone from this advanced civilization of the 24th century be able to as well?